 MAPS members produce maps to suit the incident and the environment they are in.
 These may include fire incident products such as a state wide map showing location of all current fires, a localised fire map showing area burnt with current fire edge, expected fire edge and control operations.
 Other incidents may require a map showing properties affected by an incident such as flooding and specific search area maps for Search and Rescue.

 We also support RFS air observers to assist them in mapping the current fire front, hot spots, remote sensing etc. The ESA operates a very user friendly ESRI based mapping system which most spatial professionals will master with minimal training.

-MAPS volunteers are spatial professionals as opposed to fire experts.
-In 2018 the MAPS “call me when needed” member register lists up to fifty volunteer members including ten supervisors.
-These volunteers are GIS professionals from the ACT region, either retired or working in the private or public sectors.
+MAPS volunteers are geospatial professionals as opposed to fire experts.
+The MAPS “call me when needed” member register lists up to fifty volunteer members including ten supervisors.
+These volunteers are geospatial professionals from the ACT region, either retired or working in the private or public sectors.

 They undertake specialist training twice a year in:

 Emergency Incident management systems – where mapping fits, who is in charge, etc